ChrisRawstone/Final_Project_ANLP_LLM/README.md

 #### Evaluate on ScandEval:
-To reproduce the evaluation results for model 2
+To reproduce the evaluation results:
 ```
 module load cuda/11.8